 Facts about the School

-2 Since 2007, the School has been offering a highly successful three-year English-language doctoral program in English.
+1 Since 2007, the Berlin School of Mind and Brain runs a highly successful three-year English-language doctoral program in English.

-3 In 2012, School started a structured English-language postdoctoral program offering networking activities, support in the acquision of third-party funding for own workshops and conferences, teaching and supervision at Master's and doctoral levels, and other career development opportunities for junior researchers.
+4 Since 2012, the Berlin School of Mind and Brain has been organizing a unique structured English-language postdoctoral program offering networking activities, support in the acquision of third-party funding for own workshops and conferences, teaching and supervision at Master's and doctoral levels, and many other career development opportunities.

-5 The focus of research at the School is on the interface between the humanities and behavioral sciences with the neurosciences.
+6 The focus of research at the Berlin School of Mind and Brain is on the interface between the humanities and behavioral sciences with the neurosciences.
 Main topics of research are: ‘perception, attention, consciousness’, ‘decision-making’, ‘language’, ‘brain plasticity and lifespan ontogeny’, ‘mental disorders and brain dysfunction’, and ‘human sociality and the brain (social cognition)’.

-6 What do ‘mind’ or ‘brain’ in education and research stand for?
+7 What do ‘mind’ or ‘brain’ in education and research stand for?

 Mind: humanities and behavioral sciences such as philosophy, linguistics, behavioral and cognitive psychology, neuroeconomics, neurology and psychiatry (though depending on research question and methods).